Skip to content

 Frequently asked questions

-How long will it take to get repair work completed after a hailstorm?
+How long does it typically take to get a contractor after a hail storm in Garden City?

-Garden City has a limited local roofing contractor market, with most post-storm capacity coming from contractors based in larger Kansas metros.
-Typical post-storm backlogs in the area are 1 to 2 weeks.
-Storm chaser activity is low in this region, but expect longer timelines and higher costs during peak season when surrounding areas are also demanding repairs.
+Garden City has a limited local roofing contractor market, with most post-storm repair capacity coming from contractors based in larger Kansas metros.
+Typical post-storm backlogs are 1–2 weeks.
+Storm chaser activity is low in the area, reducing the risk of predatory pricing.

 Wind/hail deductible notice